DrMetallius/Photoshop-scripts-for-Android-resources/readme.md

 The script **MakeForAllDensities** creates versions of the resource for the following densities: mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi.

 1. Create a resource for the *mdpi* density.
 It should be a vector image, otherwise it won't scale well.
-2. **If the file is a nine-patch**: that you have drawn the nine-patch lines on a separate layer at the very bottom of the image.
+2. **If the file is a nine-patch**: make sure that you have drawn the nine-patch lines on a separate layer at the very bottom of the image.
 3. Save the file on the drive with the appropriate name (say, the file for the resource *ic_launcher* should be named *ic_launcher.psd*).
 Don't forget the *.9* postfix if the file is a nine-patch (for example, *ic_launcher.9.psd*).
 The best place to save the file is a subfolder in you Android project folder, because this way the scripts will detect the *res* folder automatically.
 4. Make sure that the document is currently open and active in Photoshop.
 5. Run the script **MakeForAllDensities** by double clicking it.